stevavoliajvar/stop_cloudflare/instructions.md

 There are many ways to detect it:

-- [These add-ons](what-to-do.md) will help your Cloudflare collection.
+- Add-on "[Bloku Cloudflaron MITM-Atakon](subfiles/about.bcma.md)" will help your Cloudflare collection.
+- Add-on "[Ĉu ligoj estas vundeblaj al MITM-atako?](subfiles/about.ismm.md)" will tell you which link is Cloudflared.
 - Visit a website via Tor or VPN, and you will be greeted by "Attention Required!
 Cloudflare" webpage.
 - Use "[Is MITM?](https://searxes.eu.org/collab/sxes/tool_ismitm.php)" webpage.
 - Dig "[NS record](https://www.digwebinterface.com/?hostnames=emsisoft.com&type=NS&ns=resolver&useresolver=8.8.4.4&nameservers=)" of the domain.